duckietown-udem/udem-fall19-public/notebooks/hw-01-setup-calib-lanefollowing.md

 # Step 2 - Boot your Duckiebot

 You need to insert your SD card into the Raspberry Pi on your robot and then connect the battery.
-You should see TODO
+You should see your LED lights go white.
+Once your robot is fully booted the lights will turn off. **Important** do not interrupt power while the Duckiebot is booting up the first time.
+It will results in an unstable state and you will probably have to start over.
 On first boot, the robot takes a relatively long time to initialize.
 It is extracting and loading the Docker images that you loaded on the SD card.

-You know it's done when TODO
+Getting impatient?
+You can see the progress by ssh'ing into the robot and doing:

+    cat /data/boot-log.txt

+When all the images are loaded you will see a last message indicating so.

 # Step 3 - Make your Duckiebot move

-Make sure your robot moves with [these instructions](http://docs.duckietown.org/DT19/opmanual_duckiebot/out/rc_control.html).
+Make sure your robot moves with [these instructions](http://docs.duckietown.org/daffy/opmanual_duckiebot/out/rc_control.html).

 # Step 4 - View the camera output

-View the camera feed from your camera with [these instructions](http://docs.duckietown.org/DT19/opmanual_duckiebot/out/read_camera_data.html)
+View the camera feed from your camera with [these instructions](http://docs.duckietown.org/daffy/opmanual_duckiebot/out/read_camera_data.html)

 # Step 5 - Calibrate your camera

 Every camera is a little bit different and every camera is mounted a little bit differently.
 For this reason we need to calibrate what's called the "intrinsic" and "extrinsic" parameters of your camera.
-Follow [these instructions](http://docs.duckietown.org/DT19/opmanual_duckiebot/out/camera_calib.html)
+Follow [these instructions](http://docs.duckietown.org/daffy/opmanual_duckiebot/out/camera_calib.html)

 # Step 6 - Calibrate your motors

 Similarly, every motor is a little bit different.
 We want it to be the case that when you apply the same signal to each motor, the robot goes straight forward at a roughly predicable speed.
-To calibrate the trim and gain of your motors follow [these instructions](http://docs.duckietown.org/DT19/opmanual_duckiebot/out/wheel_calibration.html)
+To calibrate the trim and gain of your motors follow [these instructions](http://docs.duckietown.org/daffy/opmanual_duckiebot/out/wheel_calibration.html)

 # Step 7 - Run the lane following demo

 To see that all the previous steps are working correctly, try to get your robot to follow a lane in Duckietown.
 Don't worry for now what happens when it get's to intersections, we'll worry about that later.
-Mostly we will follow [these instructions](http://docs.duckietown.org/DT19/opmanual_duckiebot/out/demo_lane_following.html) except for the first `dts` command please do the following:
+Mostly we will follow [these instructions](http://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_lane_following.html) except for the first `dts` command please do the following:

     dts duckiebot demo --demo_name lane_following --duckiebot_name ![DUCKIEBOT_NAME] --package_name duckietown_demos --image duckietown/dt-core:daffy